thu-madsys/thu-madsys-webstie/projects.md

 ---
 {% include JB/setup %}

+#### Title: Contents Development and Applications Integration for High-Performance Computing Professionals Educations and Training
+*From: Ministry of Science and Technology of China *PI: Jinlei JIANG
+*Time: 2018-2021

+#### Title: Distributed Processing Technologies for Heterogeneous Graph Computer Systems
+*From: Ministry of Science and Technology of China *PI: Jinlei JIANG
+*Time: 2018-2021

 #### Title: High Efficiency Storage and Management for Big Data
 * From: Key Project of Natural Science Foundation of China
 * PI: Yongwei WU